 Prostate cancer is the second most commonly diagnosed cancer in men and the second leading cause of cancer death in American men.
-Estimated new cases and deaths from prostate cancer in the United States in 2015:
+Estimated new cases and deaths from prostate cancer in the United States per year:

 - New cases: 220,800

 Prostate MR is an emerging medical imaging technology that provides the image quality needed for an accurate look at the prostate gland using magnetic fields.
 This enhanced resolution offered by MRI can assist physicians in the diagnosis, staging and treatment of prostate cancer.